section-engineering-education/engineering-education/content/articles/Developing-simple-Blockchain-app-In-flutter/index.md

-In this article, we will write about creating a blockchain flutter application.
+In this article, we will learn about creating a blockchain flutter application.
 ### Introduction
  A flutter application is a  mobile app dart code that runs on iOS and Android.
 Flutter uses Google's Skia library to draw widgets in UIs, which gives it high performance.
-Flutter also has its advanced framework that lets developers create mobile apps easily and quickly
+Flutter is an advanced framework that lets developers create mobile apps.

 We will be using the blockchain library to create a simple application that will allow users to create and manage their blockchain.
 ### 	Prerequisites